JohnEarnest/Decker/docs/decker.md

 When a widget is removed from its card, the interface becomes inert: it will ignore all reads and writes of attributes.

+If `card.paste[]` is called with a string that contains a prototype definition with a newer `version` attribute than an existing prototype in the deck, the pasted definition will replace the existing one, upgrading all live contraption instances.
+If you wish to "downgrade" a prototype, see `deck.add[]`.

 Button Interface
 ----------------
 The button widget is a clickable button, possibly with a stateful checkbox.